EMI-Group/evoxbench/README.md

   Neural Architecture Search as Multiobjective Optimization Benchmarks: Problem Formulation and Performance Assessment <a href=https://arxiv.org/abs/2208.04321>arXiv</a>
 </h1>

+🌟 In the **ever-evolving domain** of deep learning and computer vision, the pursuit for the pinnacle of **network architecture design** is paramount.
+The advent of **Neural Architecture Search (NAS)** signals a paradigm shift, automating design intricacies for heightened accuracy.
+Yet, as the gamut of deep learning applications broadens, the clamor for **versatile network architectures** that cater to multifaceted design criteria surges.
+Welcome to [**EvoXBench**](https://github.com/EMI-Group/evoxbench) — our trailblazing framework poised to metamorphose NAS endeavors into **holistic multi-objective optimization challenges**, heralding a fresh epoch for research via **evolutionary multiobjective optimization (EMO)** algorithms.

 ---

 ## 📢 Latest News & Updates